pkliui/image-processing/image-and-video-processing/week3-spatial-processing/week3-spatial-processing.md

     """
-    Computes an equalized histogram of the image and transforms it accordingly Plots the original image and its histogram and cimulative distribution function BEFORE the equalization --
+    Computes an equalized histogram of the image and transforms it accordingly Plots the original image, its histogram and the normalized transformation function used to map the intensity values from the input image to the output image --
     input
     --